-Glycosylphosphatidylinisotol (GPI) anchored proteins have been identified throughout a broad range of eukaryotic species ranging from humans to insects, yeasts, bacteria, and fungi, suggesting they are a very ancient modification.
-In general, GPI anchored proteins are not as prevalent as other post-translationally modified proteins, but as a class of glycoproteins, they demonstrate considerable homology.
+Glycosylphosphatidylinisotol- (GPI) anchored proteins have been identified throughout a broad range of eukaryotic species ranging from humans to insects, yeasts, bacteria, and fungi, suggesting that they are an ancient modification.
+In general, GPI-anchored proteins are not as prevalent as other post-translationally modified proteins, but as a class of glycoproteins, they demonstrate considerable homology.

 The GPI anchor is assembled on the membrane leaflet of the endoplasmic reticulum.
 Once completed, it is transferred to the lumen and the carboxy terminus of the protein is attached to the GPI anchor.
 After translocation across the membrane, GPI anchored proteins are bound to the cell membrane by the insertion of the phosphatidylinositol lipid moieties into the hydrophobic lipid bilayer.
 Once the GPI anchored protein has been produced, the Man3-GlcN oligosaccharide core may undergo additional glycosylation modifications during secretion from the cell.

-Release of GPI anchored proteins can be accomplished by treatment with Phospholipase C, Phosphatidylinositol-specific (PLC-PI) (P5542 and P8804).
-The enzyme specifically hydrolyzes the phosphodiester bond of phosphatidylinositol to form a free 1,2‑diacylglycerol and glycopeptide-bound inositol cyclic-1,2‑phosphate; the cleavage site of PCL-PI is shown in red in Figure 1.
+Release of GPI-anchored proteins can be accomplished by treatment with phospholipase C, phosphatidylinositol-specific (PLC-PI) (P5542 and P8804).
+The enzyme specifically hydrolyzes the phosphodiester bond of phosphatidylinositol to form a free 1,2‑diacylglycerol and glycopeptide-bound inositol cyclic-1,2‑phosphate; the cleavage site of PCL-PI is shown in red (Figure 1).
 Enzymatic cleavage will not occur if the inositiol is acylated; pre-treatment with mild alkali conditions is necessary to remove the fatty acid moiety.
 Following enzymatic cleavage, the GPI anchors can be recovered from the insoluble pellet/fraction after membranes have been treated with Triton® X-114 (X114).
 Enzymatic release of the GPI anchor from the cell membrane may trigger second messengers for signal transduction.